stijn-dejongh/lovecraft_public_domain/raw_converts/se.md

 One day the wealthy heiress Ermengarde S. Van Itty hired a new second assistant chauffeur.
 Struck by something familiar in his face, she looked again and gasped.
 Lo! it was none other than the perfidious Algernon Reginald Jones, whom she had pushed from a car window on that fateful day!
-He had survived&mdash;this much was almost immediately evident.
+He had survived--this much was almost immediately evident.
 Also, he had wed the other woman, who had run away with the milkman and all the money in the house.
-Now wholly humbled, he asked forgiveness of our heroine, and confided to her the whole tale of the gold on her father&rsquo;s farm.
+Now wholly humbled, he asked forgiveness of our heroine, and confided to her the whole tale of the gold on her father's farm.
 Moved beyond words, she raised his salary a dollar a month and resolved to gratify at last that always unquenchable anxiety to relieve the worry of the old folks.
-So one bright day Ermengarde motored back to Hogton and arrived at the farm just as &rsquo;Squire Hardman was foreclosing the mortgage and ordering the old folks out.
+So one bright day Ermengarde motored back to Hogton and arrived at the farm just as 'Squire Hardman was foreclosing the mortgage and ordering the old folks out.

-  &ldquo;Stay, villain!&rdquo; she cried, flashing a colossal roll of bills.
+   "Stay, villain! " she cried, flashing a colossal roll of bills.
-&ldquo;You are foiled at last!
-Here is your money&mdash;now go, and never darken our humble door again!&rdquo;
+ "You are foiled at last!
+Here is your money--now go, and never darken our humble door again! "

-  Then followed a joyous reunion, whilst the &rsquo;squire twisted his moustache and riding-crop in bafflement and dismay.
+  Then followed a joyous reunion, whilst the 'squire twisted his moustache and riding-crop in bafflement and dismay.
 But hark!
 What is this?
-Footsteps sound on the old gravel walk, and who should appear but our hero, Jack Manly&mdash;worn and seedy, but radiant of face.
+Footsteps sound on the old gravel walk, and who should appear but our hero, Jack Manly--worn and seedy, but radiant of face.
 Seeking at once the downcast villain, he said:

-  &ldquo;&rsquo;Squire&mdash;lend me a ten-spot, will you?
-I have just come back from the city with my beauteous bride, the fair Bridget Goldstein, and need something to start things on the old farm.&rdquo; Then turning to the Stubbses, he apologised for his inability to pay off the mortgage as agreed.
+   "'Squire--lend me a ten-spot, will you?
+I have just come back from the city with my beauteous bride, the fair Bridget Goldstein, and need something to start things on the old farm. " Then turning to the Stubbses, he apologised for his inability to pay off the mortgage as agreed.

-  &ldquo;Don&rsquo;t mention it,&rdquo; said Ermengarde, &ldquo;prosperity has
-come to us, and I will consider it sufficient payment if you will forget forever the foolish fancies of our childhood.&rdquo;
+   "Don't mention it, " said Ermengarde,  "prosperity has come to us, and I will consider it sufficient payment if you will forget forever the foolish fancies of our childhood. "

   All this time Mrs. Van Itty had been sitting in the motor waiting for Ermengarde;
 but as she lazily eyed the sharp-faced Hannah Stubbs a vague memory started from the back of her brain.
 Then it all came to her, and she shrieked accusingly at the agrestic matron.

-  &ldquo;You&mdash;you&mdash;Hannah Smith&mdash;I know you now!
+   "You--you--Hannah Smith--I know you now!
 Twenty-eight
-years ago you were my baby Maude&rsquo;s nurse and stole her from the cradle!!
-Where, oh, where is my child?&rdquo; Then a thought came as the lightning in a murky sky. &ldquo;  Ermengarde  &mdash;you say she is   your   daughter.&nbsp;.&nbsp;.&nbsp;.
+years ago you were my baby Maude's nurse and stole her from the cradle!!
+Where, oh, where is my child? " Then a thought came as the lightning in a murky sky.  "  Ermengarde  --you say she is   your   daughter. . . .
 She is mine!
-Fate has restored to me my old chee-ild&mdash;my tiny Maudie!&mdash;Ermengarde&mdash;Maude&mdash;come to your mother&rsquo;s loving arms!!!&rdquo;
+Fate has restored to me my old chee-ild--my tiny Maudie!--Ermengarde--Maude--come to your mother's loving arms!!! "

   But Ermengarde was doing some tall thinking.
 How could she get away with the sixteen-year-old stuff if she had been stolen twenty-eight years ago?
-And if she was not Stubbs&rsquo;
-daughter the gold would never be hers.
-Mrs. Van Itty was rich, but &rsquo;Squire Hardman was richer.
+And if she was not Stubbs' daughter the gold would never be hers.
+Mrs. Van Itty was rich, but 'Squire Hardman was richer.
 So, approaching the dejected villain, she inflicted upon him the last terrible punishment.

-  &ldquo;&rsquo;Squire, dear,&rdquo; she murmured, &ldquo;I have reconsidered
+   "'Squire, dear, " she murmured,  "I have reconsidered all.
-all.
 I love you and your naive strength.
 Marry me at once or I will have you prosecuted for that kidnapping last year.
 Foreclose your mortgage and enjoy with me the gold your cleverness discovered.
-Come, dear!&rdquo; And the poor dub did.
+Come, dear! " And the poor dub did.

     THE END.